 Here's a table showing how eyepiece apparent field of view and focal length impact the RFT experience for varying focal ratios.

-Telescope focal ratios optimized for several popular eyepieces.
+Table generated for aperture = 13 inches, exit pupil = 6mm.
+The telescope focal ratios optimized for several popular eyepieces.

 Notes on derivation:

 Most columns are published values from the manufacturer.